 16th June 2022

-At this event Kirsty Kitchen, Birth Companions’ Head of Policy and Communications, will be seeking input from members of the Association of Child Protection Professionals (AoCPP) to inform the development of a new Birth Charter for women who have involvement from children’s social services during pregnancy or before their child’s second birthday.
-The event will focus on a number of key issues including the nature of pre-birth work and urgent hearings in the immediate postnatal period.
-Find out more and register to attend here.
+At this event Kirsty Kitchen, Birth Companions’ Head of Policy and Communications, gathered insight from members of the Association of Child Protection Professionals (AoCPP) to inform the development of a new Birth Charter for women who have involvement from children’s social services during pregnancy or before their child’s second birthday.
+The event focused on a number of key issues, including the nature of pre-birth work and urgent hearings in the immediate postnatal period.

 ReproFest 2022: Reproductive justice, health and rights